gaultier/blog/feed.md

 And it's not hard!
 The only thing we need is to serve a `feed.xml` file that lists articles with some metadata such as 'updated at' and a UUID to be able to uniquely identify an article.
 This XML file is an [Atom feed](https://en.wikipedia.org/wiki/Atom_(web_standard)) which has a nice [RFC](https://datatracker.ietf.org/doc/html/rfc4287).

-I implemented that in under an hour, skimming at the RFC and examples, and the script to do so is [here](https://github.com/gaultier/blog/blob/master/feed.go).
+I implemented that in under an hour, skimming at the RFC and examples.
+It's a bit hacky but it works.
+And the script to do so is [here](https://github.com/gaultier/blog/blob/master/feed.go).
 And you can do too!
 Again, it's not hard.
 Here goes:

 - We pick a UUID for our feed.
 I just generated one and sticked it as a constant in the script.
 - The 'updated at' field for the feed is just `time.Now()`.
 It's not exactly accurate, it should probably be the most recent `mtime` across articles but it's good enough.